 Be a Canadian citizen, permanent resident, or protected person.
 Foreign students who are studying or plan to study at the University of Toronto under a temporary resident visa (student study permit) are eligible for a set number of OGS awards.

-- Have an overall average of at minimum A- (or equivalent), on the last 20 one-session completed courses (or equivalent: e.g. 10 full courses) or if the student has competed two years of graduate studies at the time of application the student must have an overall average of at least A- or the equivalent, on all graduate courses completed.
+- Have an overall average of at minimum A- (or equivalent), on the last 20 one-session completed courses (or equivalent: e.g. 10 full courses) or if the student has competed two years of graduate studies at the time of application, the student must only demonstrate an overall average of at least A- (or equivalent) on all graduate courses completed.

-If master's or doctoral degree marks used for calculating an applicant's grade point average (GPA) are not available (for example, courses were graded on a pass-fail basis), then the university will use the most recently available undergraduate or graduate marks to calculate a student's GPA.
+Note: If marks used for calculating an applicant's grade point average (GPA) are not available (for example, courses were graded on a pass-fail basis), then the next most recent available undergraduate or graduate marks should be used to determine eligibility.

 Eligibility to Hold an OGS Award

 To hold an OGS award, recipients:

-Must register and remain enrolled as a full-time student in an eligible program at the graduate unit from which the OGS was awarded.
+Must register and remain enrolled as a full-time student at U of T in an eligible program at the graduate unit from which the OGS was awarded;

-Who withdraw, transfer to part-time status, complete degree requirements prior to the end of their award, or fail to complete the term, will be required to repay the funds received for the incomplete term.
+Who withdraw, transfer to part-time status, complete degree requirements prior to the end of their award, or fail to complete the full session, will be required to repay the funds received for the incomplete session;